Modern coastal California single-family home with clean stucco exterior and large windows, situated on a hillside lot

 Prepayment Penalties and Exit Planning

-Most DSCR loans carry prepayment penalties—typically a 5-4-3-2-1 step-down over the first five years, or a 3-2-1 structure on shorter-term products.
-That penalty can be a $60K–$120K cost on a $3M loan if you sell or refinance in year two.
-Investors need to model prepayment risk at acquisition and choose lenders whose penalty structures align with their expected hold period.
+Most DSCR loans carry prepayment penalties.
+The typical structure is a 5-4-3-2-1 step-down over the first five years, or a 3-2-1 structure on shorter-term products.
+That penalty can represent a $60,000–$120,000 cost on a $3M loan if you sell or refinance in year two.
+Model prepayment risk at acquisition and choose lenders whose penalty structures align with your expected hold period.

-If you're acquiring a value-add property with a planned 24-month renovation and sale, use a lender with open prepayment after two years (Lender C) or a bridge-to-permanent structure that eliminates the penalty on conversion (Lender E).
-If you're buying a stabilized asset with a 7–10 year hold horizon, the prepayment penalty is irrelevant—you'll hold through the step-down period and the penalty will burn off naturally.
+If you're acquiring a value-add property with a planned 24-month renovation and sale, select a lender with open prepayment after two years (Lender C) or a bridge-to-permanent structure that eliminates the penalty on conversion (Lender E).
+If you're buying a stabilized asset with a 7–10 year hold horizon, the prepayment penalty is irrelevant; you'll hold through the step-down period and the penalty will burn off naturally.

 One often-overlooked strategy: negotiate a 1% prepayment penalty cap at origination in exchange for a 12.5-basis-point rate increase.
-On a $3M loan, that caps your penalty at $30K regardless of when you exit, versus $150K (5% of principal) if you prepay in year one under a standard step-down.
-For investors who value optionality and may need to exit early due to market conditions or portfolio rebalancing, the rate trade-off is worth it.
+On a $3M loan, that caps your penalty at $30,000 regardless of exit timing, versus $150,000 (5% of principal) if you prepay in year one under a standard step-down.
+For investors who value optionality and may need to exit early due to market conditions or portfolio rebalancing, the rate trade-off is worth considering.

 Tax Optimization: Cost Segregation and Bonus Depreciation

-Coastal rental properties in the $2M–$10M range are ideal candidates for cost segregation studies.
-A typical study on a $4M beachfront SFR will reclassify 25–35% of the building basis into 5-, 7-, and 15-year property, accelerating depreciation and generating $180K–$280K of first-year deductions under bonus depreciation rules (assuming the property was placed in service after September 27, 2017 and bonus depreciation is still available at the time of acquisition).
+Coastal rental properties in the $2M–$10M range are strong candidates for cost segregation studies.
+A typical study on a $4M beachfront SFR will reclassify 25–35% of the building basis into 5-, 7-, and 15-year property classes, accelerating depreciation and generating $180,000–$280,000 of first-year deductions under §168(k) bonus depreciation rules (assuming the property was placed in service after September 27, 2017 and bonus depreciation remains available at the applicable percentage for your acquisition year).

 That depreciation shields rental income and can create passive losses that offset other passive income in your portfolio.
-For high-income investors in the 37% federal bracket plus 13.3% California state tax, a $200K cost-seg deduction delivers $100K+ in tax savings in year one—a meaningful IRR boost that doesn't show up in pro-forma cash flow but accrues to the equity investor.
+For high-income investors in the 37% federal bracket plus 13.3% California state tax, a $200,000 cost-segregation deduction delivers tax savings exceeding $100,000 in year one.
+That's a meaningful IRR enhancement that doesn't appear in pro-forma cash flow but accrues to the equity investor.

-The mechanics: hire a cost-segregation engineer (expect to pay $5K–$8K for a residential study) within the first year of ownership.
-The engineer will perform a component-level analysis of the property, identifying assets like landscaping, site improvements, appliances, flooring, and specialty lighting that qualify for accelerated depreciation.
+The mechanics: hire a cost-segregation engineer (expect to pay $5,000–$8,000 for a residential study) within the first year of ownership.
+The engineer performs a component-level analysis of the property, identifying assets like landscaping, site improvements, appliances, flooring, and specialty lighting that qualify for accelerated depreciation.
 Your CPA then files the depreciation schedule with your tax return, and you capture the benefit immediately.

 One caution: if you sell the property within 5–7 years, you'll face depreciation recapture at a 25% federal rate on the accelerated portion.
-The solution: execute a 1031 exchange into another rental property, deferring the recapture indefinitely.
-Cost segregation plus 1031 exchange is the tax-optimization playbook for coastal rental investors building generational wealth.
+The solution: execute a §1031 exchange into another rental property, deferring the recapture indefinitely.
+Cost segregation paired with §1031 exchange is the tax-optimization playbook for coastal rental investors building multi-generational wealth.

 2026 Market Outlook and Rate Environment

-The wildcard is insurance cost.
-If coastal property insurance premiums continue to rise at 15–20% annually, NOI will compress and DSCR ratios will deteriorate, forcing investors to inject additional equity or accept lower leverage.
-Lenders are already stress-testing underwriting models to account for insurance inflation, and some are requiring borrowers to escrow 18 months of insurance premiums at closing rather than the standard 12 months.
+The wildcard is insurance cost trajectory.
+If coastal property insurance premiums continue to rise at 15–20% annually, NOI will compress and DSCR ratios will deteriorate, forcing investors to inject additional equity or accept lower LTV.
+Lenders are already stress-testing underwriting models to account for insurance inflation, and some now require borrowers to escrow 18 months of insurance premiums at closing rather than the standard 12 months.

-The investors who will outperform in 2026 are those who: (1) lock financing early in the year before rates drift higher if inflation re-accelerates, (2) build 20–25% equity cushions into acquisitions to absorb insurance cost growth, and (3) focus on submarkets with the deepest tenant demand and shortest lease-up timelines, minimizing vacancy risk in a market where every month of downtime erodes IRR.
+The investors who will outperform in 2026 are those who lock financing early in the year before rates drift higher if inflation re-accelerates, build 20–25% equity cushions into acquisitions to absorb insurance cost growth, and focus on submarkets with the deepest tenant demand and shortest lease-up timelines, minimizing vacancy risk in a market where every month of downtime erodes IRR.

 Due Diligence Checklist: What to Verify Before You Lock a DSCR Loan